 Fiber cement siding was introduced in the United States during the 1990s.
 By 2014, the product had claimed approximately 69 percent of the market.
 Much of the popularity of fiber cement siding involves its superior resistance to fire, rot and insects.
 Since fiber cement siding is available in a variety of styles, colors and textures, it is easy to create a unique exterior.
 However, although vinyl and aluminum siding can sometimes be installed by a skilled homeowner, fiber cement siding requires a well-trained, experienced installer possessing the proper tools.
 Otherwise, the siding can be damaged during the installation; improper installation can also lead to problems with water penetration or other issues.

 Where to Learn More

 Alpha Roofing is a highly respected roofing company with well-trained, experienced crews.
-We install fiber cement and wood siding, gutters, skylights, attic insulation, metal roofing systems and asphalt shingles.
+We install fiber cement and wood siding, skylights, metal roofing systems and asphalt shingles.
 We also repair chimneys, roofs and flashing.
 We deliver professional work that is of superior quality, but our prices are competitive.
 If you have more questions about Siding Installation: An Interesting History, or request a free quote, you can contact us by using the online form or calling (512) 777-1086.